Putting My Big Boy Pants On.

 It would go against her conscience.

 My mother had many faults, but she was the most honest person I ever knew.
-There was absolutely no doubt she'd be reporting every penny that all three of us would be earning.
+There was absolutely no doubt she'd be reporting every single penny that all three of us would be earning.
 Besides after living a decade as a Jungle bunny, it was time for a change of scenery anyway.